grbeno/mycodes/pixel_analysis/k_means_clustering/readme.txt

-	*** Pixel_analysis/clustering.py ***
+	*** pixel_analysis/k_means_clustering/clustering.py ***

-	This python code is an implementation of K-mean clustering.
+	This python code is an implementation of k-means clustering.
 	The goal of this code is to applying color measurement on images created by satellites.
-	My guess was K-mean clusters could represent the dominant colors of the images.
+	My guess was k-means clusters could represent the dominant colors of the images.

 	* Python libraries you need to import: